-The No Parking Zone on the south side and north side of South 124th Street will be modified to improve the visibility of motorists and pedestrians.
+The No Parking Zone on the south side and north side of South 124th Street were modified to improve the visibility of motorists and pedestrians.
 The parking restrictions are to insure eastbound and westbound traffic have adequate stopping sight distance for pedestrians at the crosswalk.

 3. Pavement marking adjustments

-Stop bars are being installed at the following locations to reinforce stop signs and inform drivers where to stop before entering an intersection:
+Stop bars were installed at the following locations to reinforce stop signs and inform drivers where to stop before entering an intersection:

 - On the west leg and the east leg of the intersection of Beacon Avenue South and 64th Avenue South.